-Fettke said that there are many things wrong with our world.
+There are many things wrong with our world, Fettke told the Cross fit gathering.
 And if the planet were a computer, he would be “hitting control/alt/delete buttons and doing a factory reset to get rid of all the corrupted software”.

-“We need to understand what fuel our bodies require – unemotionally,” he said.
+“We need to understand what fuel our bodies require and we need to do so unemotionally,” he said.

-Fettke said that our mitochondria “have no feelings”.
-Our cells also have “no religious and emotional ties to their fuel source”.
+Our mitochondria “have no feelings” and our cells have “no religious and emotional ties to their fuel source”.